corelight/zeek2es/Readme.md

   -y OUTPUTFIELDS [OUTPUTFIELDS ...], --outputfields OUTPUTFIELDS [OUTPUTFIELDS ...]
                         A list of fields to keep for the output.
 Must include ts. (default: empty string) -d DATASTREAM, --datastream DATASTREAM
                         Instead of an index, use a data stream that will rollover at this many GB.
                         Recommended is 50 or less.  (default: 0 - disabled)
   -g, --ingestion       Use the ingestion pipeline to do things like geolocate IPs and split services.
 Takes longer, but worth it.
   -p SPLITFIELDS [SPLITFIELDS ...], --splitfields SPLITFIELDS [SPLITFIELDS ...]
-                        A list of additional fields to split with the ingestion pipeline, if enabled.  (default: empty string - disabled)
+                        A list of additional fields to split with the ingestion pipeline, if enabled.
-  -o fieldname filename, --logkey fieldname filename
+                        (default: empty string - disabled) -o fieldname filename, --logkey fieldname filename
                         A field to log to a file.
 Example: uid uid.txt.
                         Will append to the file!
-Delete file before running if appending is undesired.  (default: empty string - disabled)
+Delete file before running if appending is undesired.
-  -e fieldname filename, --filterkeys fieldname filename
+                        This option can be called more than once.  (default: empty - disabled) -e fieldname filename, --filterkeys fieldname filename
                         A field to filter with keys from a file.
 Example: uid uid.txt.  (default: empty string - disabled) -j, --jsonlogs        Assume input logs are JSON.